William Sandford: Failure of William Sandford Limited

-The company's board—made up as it was of Sandford (as Chairman), two of his sons, managers and close associates of Sandford— resolved to raise additional capital of £100,000 in the form of new £1 shares in June 1907, The company issued a prospectus—making no mention of profit or loss— in late September 1907, with 118,093 new shares on offer This would be the only the second raising of capital to be paid in cash; the other being £18,807 raised at the formation of the company in 1901.
+The company's board—made up as it was of Sandford (as Chairman), two of his sons, managers and close associates of Sandford— resolved to raise additional capital of £100,000 in the form of new £1 shares in June 1907, The company issued a prospectus—making no mention of profit or loss— in late September 1907, with 118,093 new shares on offer.
+This would be only the second raising of capital to be paid in cash; the other being £18,807 raised at the formation of the company in 1901.
 Most of the existing paid up shares had been issued to William Sandford, in exchange for assets that had been transferred to company ownership.